-During the same period, we have seen a shift from publicly dominated funding of research and innovation, towards much more complex and hybrid approaches, with various forms of private, philanthropic and purpose-driven players helping to shape innovation ecosystems.
+During the same period, the mix of research and innovation funding is changing, and competition for funding is becoming more intense.
+We have seen a shift from publicly dominated funding of research and innovation, towards much more complex and hybrid approaches, with various forms of private, philanthropic and purpose-driven players helping to shape innovation ecosystems.

 Grass roots and community-led innovation efforts are also growing rapidly.
-Growing demand for social entrepreneurship seems to align with RMIT's purpose and values.
+Increasing demand for social entrepreneurship seems to align with RMIT's purpose and values.
 How should we be positioning ourselves and contributing to these changing fields?